-Pantech Star Q for Verizon, Samsung Galaxy S Lightray 4G for MetroPCS appear in leaked imagesAlex Wagner - Deputy Managing Editor, News Desk
+Pantech Star Q for Verizon, Samsung Galaxy S Lightray 4G for MetroPCS appear in leaked imagesAlex Wagner - Editorial Director of News and Content

 It's Friday, which means another work week is coming to an end, and today we've got a couple of Android device leaks to help you finish the week out on a good note.
 First up is the Pantech Star Q, a new sliding QWERTY handset that's headed for Verizon.
 The images you see above were shared by the folks at Android and Me, who have also gotten hold of a few of the Star Q's purported specs.
 This Android 4.0.4-powered slider is said to feature a 4-inch WVGA display and front-facing shooter on its face, as well as a 3-megapixel camera on its rear.
 Also included is a 1.5GHz dual-core Snapdragon S4 processor, 5-row QWERTY keyboard and Verizon 4G LTE connectivity.
 There's no word yet on when the Star Q will hit shelves.